uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/terminology.rst

    Online Mode
-     The computation mode for an algorithm in |dal_short_name|, where the data needed for computation becomes available in parts during the time.
+     The computation mode for an algorithm in |dal_short_name|, where the data needed for computation becomes available in parts over time.

    Response
-     A single value corresponding to an observation.
+     A single value corresponding to an :term:`observation`.
 For example, response may be a label indicating that an observation belongs to a particular class.

    SPIR-V